-A wound drain (Redon), a tube to discharge blood and wound secretions, may be left in place.
-The anaesthetist will then wake you up and you will be taken to the recovery room.
+The anaesthetist will then wake you up and you will be taken to the recovery room (PAZA or post-anaesthesia care unit).

 In some cases a neck brace may be fitted after the operation.
 Your surgeon will discuss this with you.